Labview Documentation Resources

 Frequently used Menu options have equivalent keyboard shortcuts:

-- Press the <Ctrl>key while using the positioning tool to click and drag a selection to duplicate an object.
+Press the key while using the positioning tool to click and drag a selection to duplicate an object.